84 pages. ISBN 978-0-9776939-0-0

 You can mix and match different book titles for this offer.

-Ebook discount is $4 off each for two or more books.
+Ebook discount is $3 off each when you buy two or more books.

 Add the books to your cart, and the discounts will apply automatically.